ShreyasKombinadka/Simple-Hierarchical-MicroCode-Processor-4bit/ROM/README.md

 - Based on the instruction given the required subROM will be enabled by a control block.
 - The enabled subROM will produce the required control signals for the Register and ALU blocks.
 - The control signal will be multiplixed using the enable signal to pass only the required control signals to the lower blocks.
+- Finally the selected control signal will be decoded and passed as instruction to the Register file and ALU unit.

 ---